MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/get-started.md

 ms.technology: webview
 ms.date: 01/24/2022
 ---
-# Get started tutorials for WebView2
+# Getting Started tutorials

 These articles cover how to set up your development tools and create an initial WebView2 app, and learn about WebView2 concepts along the way.

 For each Get Started tutorial, there's a regular article.
-For most Get Started tutorials, there's also a completed Get Started tutorial project in the WebView2Samples repo, with a Readme.
+For most Getting Started tutorials, there's also a completed Get Started tutorial project in the WebView2Samples repo, with a Readme.

 | Framework | Article | Completed project |
 |---|---|---|